 Professor Narci Teoh

-Narci Teoh graduated from the University of Sydney with MBBS at First Class Honours in 1993 and was conferred FRACP and PhD in 2000 and 2003 respectively.
-She is current Professor of Gastroenterology and Hepatology at The Australian National University, and a clinician-researcher who provides specialist care to individuals affected by digestive and liver disorders.
-She is active in the education of medical colleagues, students and the Australian community in the prevention of gastroenterological and liver diseases, especially against related cancers.
+Narci Teoh graduated from the University of Sydney with MBBS, First Class Honours in 1993, conferred FRACP and PhD in 2000 and 2003 respectively.
+She is Professor of Gastroenterology and Hepatology at The Australian National University, and a clinician-scientist who provides specialist care to individuals affected by digestive and liver disorders.
+She is active in the education and training of medical colleagues as well as the Australian community in the prevention of gastroenterological and liver diseases, especially against related cancers.
 While no longer “at the lab bench”, Narci remains engaged in research-related medical publishing and peer review.

-She was recent President (2017 - 2019) of the Gastroenterological Society of Australia (GESA), our national clinical and scientific peak body in Gastroenterology and Hepatology and Australia’s prime advocacy group for patients affected by these health issues.
+She was President of the Gastroenterological Society of Australia (GESA) 2017 - 2019, our national clinical and scientific peak body in Gastroenterology and Hepatology and continues to advocate for patients affected by these health issues.

 Mr Stephen Minns